onyazuka/react-haniwa-menu/README.md

 | close Animation | menu close animation | func | |

 ## Animations
 You can find some basic animations in MenuAnimations.js.
 You can also write your own ones.
 It is quite simple - animation function accepts two arguments: element itself and onFinish callback.
-They should call this callback when all the work is finished.
+It should call this callback when all work is finished.

 All available animations can be obtained with:
 ```javascript